sgGoel/cs262-dproj2/README.md

 We started by drawing out the theory behind the logical clock on an iPad and then brainstorming a networking stack.
 We originally considered using HTTP requests.

 Design Notes:
+Machine/process instead of machine/thread.
+There exist fundamental differences between processes and threads (ex shared memory).
+Under machine/process we eliminate the "kosher" justification we'd need under machine/thread.

 A drawback of our design is n machines $\rightarrow$ $3n^2$ sockets.
 In general, I dislike anything which goes like $n^2$.

 The tf's design had producer and consumer threads (we keep this), and a global variable (we scrap this).
 - We prefer to model the distributed system without a global variable, understanding however that the design choice involving a global variable is OK.

-It would be really exciting to have the vector clock and history slice functionality.
-The project spec was appropriate for the time given, but I would love to see what a visualization of a slice of a distributed system looks like.
-I'm not advocating that future iterations of the class build this; I'd just like to see it.
+Suggested improvement: It would be really exciting to see the vector clock and history slice functionality.
+The project spec was appropriate for the time given, but I would love to see what a visualization of a slice of a distributed system looks like. *I'm not advocating that future iterations of the class build this*; I'd just like to see it.